 Chloé Royer (b.
 1989) lives and works in Paris.
-Alum of the Ecole Nationale Supérieure des Beaux-Arts in Paris, FR (’15), she also studied at the School of the Art Institute of Chicago - SAIC, US.
+She graduated from the Ecole Nationale Supérieure des Beaux-Arts in Paris in 2015 and also studied at the School of the Art Institute of Chicago - SAIC, US.

-Her sculptures are birthed at the crossroads of the living and the inanimate.
-They do not« fit » in any category.
-They draw a lot of inspiration from the ways in which animals use their bodies to communicate: they articulate their surfaces to one another, using a sensory language in perpetual motion.
-To touch, to caress, to gaze, to rub are gestures that she drew from observing them and that became central to her practice.
+Chloé’s sculptures do not« fit » in any category.
+They draw inspiration from the ways animals interact and use their bodies to communicate.
+To touch, to caress, to rub are therefore gestures that became central to her practice.

-Chloé’s sculptures mobilise both visual and tactile perception.
-Not only do they question the constraints imposed on bodies, but they also challenge the boundaries established between creative mediums.
-She likes to play with what we consider to be sculpture, and what is rejected out of this realm and put into that of design.
-To do so, she uses domestic shapes and frameworks, shifting the sculpture into a functional object, and a functional object back into a sculpture.
+Not only do Chloé’s pieces question the constraints imposed on bodies, they also challenge the boundaries established between creative disciplines.
+Mobilizing both visual and tactile perception, they play with domestic shapes and enter the realm of design.
+Chloé shifts the sculpture into a functional object, and a functional object back into a sculpture.

-Through this process, spectatorial expectations themselves are being domesticated.
-By “trying out” her sculptures, visitors inhabit distorted physical attitudes.
-Interacting with her pieces requires them to either sit, lie, or look at themselves in an unexpected - and often uncomfortable - way.
-This encounter between flesh and bones bodies and artificial ones ends up creating somewhat of a choreography: visitors become active, shift positions, their movement interrogating conventional sculptural staticity.
-In the hollow or the reflections of her pieces, they are transformed into real game partners.
+Through this process, spectatorial expectations themselves are being tested.
+By “trying out” her sculptures, visitors are forced to adopt distorted physical attitudes.
+Interacting with her pieces requires them to either sit, lie, or look at themselves in an unexpected — often uncomfortable —- way.
+This encounter between flesh-and-bones bodies and artificial ones fosters somewhat of a choreography: visitors become active, change positions, their movement unsettling sculptural staticity.
+In the hollow and reflections of her pieces, they become partners for the sculptures, and performers themselves.
 By creating these postural dialogues, Chloé’s work aims at unleashing the transformative potentiality that lies within physical objects.